 Lots of people wonder about the different ways to get from Dubrovnik to Kotor.
 We thought the same thing… and then we did the trip ourselves!
 In short, it’s really simple by bus but there are other ways.

-Here’s our guide on the bus stations, where you buy bus tickets for the trip from Dubrovnik to Kotor, the cost, and what you can expect based on our experience about the journey!
+Here’s our guide to the bus stations, where you buy bus tickets for the trip from Dubrovnik to Kotor, the cost, and what you can expect based on our experience of the journey!

 General Information on the Bus From Dubrovnik to Kotor